SMLeaks/website/docs/unused/parts/index.md

 ![](./early-spaceship-door.png)

 ### Half Pipe
-> Image by Red Gal
+> Image by The Quarker

 ![](./half-pipe.png)